sourabhskc/Docker_Project/README.md

 **In my project i have used two container which are Nextcloud and PostgreSQL.
 I linked each other using Docker**

+What is Docker?

+Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.
+Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and deploy it as one package.
+By doing so, thanks to the container, the developer can rest assured that the application will run on any other Linux machine regardless of any customized settings that machine might have that could differ from the machine used for writing and testing the code.

 What is Docker compose ?

 Compose is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application’s services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose, see the list of features